dappcenter/relayer-proto/README.md

 Make sure you have pulled the latest relayer code, built the project w/ `npm run build` and rebuilt all images with `docker-compose build --force-rm`.
 You can then run `npm run fund`.

+### Relayer CLI

+Add `alias relayer-cli="bash relayer-cli.sh"`.
+Inside of the relayer directory, you can then access `relayer-cli` which has a few most used commands for troubleshooting the status of the relayer during development.

 ### Opening a channel w/ the broker

 After you've received a host address and public key from the broker, you can run `npm run create-channel`.
 You will be prompted in terminal to supply both the address and key.